NHACP-IF/NHACP-specification/nhacp-specification.md

 ### STORAGE-OPEN

-Open a URL and assign a storage index to it.
+Open a URL and assign a file descriptor to it.
 The URL can be relative or a file URL to open a local file.
 Network adapters may implement additional, nonstandard URL schemes.
 Relative URLs are interpreted as files.
 The flags field can be used to pass additional information